11 Brilliant Books for ‘In Between’ Readers (6-7+ years)

 Ugh, being a superhero can be SO annoying.
 Dealing with flapping capes that just get in the way, flying off to battle baddies when you’re supposed to be getting some sleep, having to use your SUPER-embarrassing superpower in front of everyone…

 Those may not be your average kid issues but Pizazz is still fabulously relatable – from her irritating little sister to her struggles making new friends at school.
 It’s such a fun read, full of fabulous illustrations and comic panels and lively typography.
 I’d recommend it for any kid but I think it might really capture the interest of children who are a bit ‘meh’ about reading – how’s that for super?
-There’s also a second Pizazz book out now – and a third available to order!
+This is the first book in the Pizazz series, with plenty more to enjoy!

 The Book Itch